zzzprojects/learn-orm/tutorials/net-5/preview-6.md

 The benefits are called out in Support WinRT APIs in .NET 5:

- - WinRT interop can be developed and improved separate from the .NET runtime.
+ - WinRT interop can be developed and improved separatly from the .NET runtime.
  - Makes WinRT interop symmetrical with interop systems provided for other operating systems, like iOS and Android.
  - Can take advantage of many other .NET features (AOT, C# features, IL linking).
  - Simplifies the .NET runtime codebase (removes 60k lines of code).